weseek/growi-docker-compose/examples/with-backup/README.md

 # Introduction

-Growi has MongoDB to store own pages data and users data.
+GROWI stores page/user data to MongoDB.

-This guide show how to backup MongoDB in case of using [weseek/growi-docker-compose](https://github.com/weseek/growi-docker-compose).
+This guide shows how to backup MongoDB in case of using [weseek/mongodb-awesome-backup](https://github.com/weseek/mongodb-awesome-backup).

 # How to backup with "weseek/mongodb-awesome-backup"